illinois-cs241/assignment-docs/finding_filesystems.md

   - Learn how inodes are represented in the kernel
   - How to write callbacks for filesystem operations
   - Traverse singly indirect blocks
-  - Modifing permissions on files
+  - Modifying permissions on files
 wikibook:
   - "File System, Part 1: Introduction"
   - "File System, Part 2: Files are inodes (everything else is just data...)"